beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 :heavy_check_mark: Use Adobe Target A/B testing to determine the best performing versions of your pages

-:heavy_check_mark: Use AEM Insights to capture activity details and make data:heavy_check_mark:driven
+:heavy_check_mark: Use AEM Insights to capture activity details and make data driven

 27 // Your company is launching a website with customers from around the world.
 What capabilities of AEM Sites would allow you to make the content more relevant to the largest amount of customers?
 Choose two.